rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_1.md

 <center><img src="data_viz/stacked_area_plot_example.jpg" width="800"></img></center>

-*Bertolero, 2020*
+*Bertolero et al., 2020*

-Notes: This is a really good example of stacked area chart usage showing the race of first and last authors of paper published in neuroscience journals.
+Notes: This is a good example of stacked area chart usage, which shows the race of first and last authors of the papers published in neuroscience journals.

-* **a** The sum of probabilities of distinct racial/ethnic categories of the first and last authors of papers published in the top five neuroscience journals studied from 1995 to 2019.
+* **a**.
+The sum of probabilities of distinct racial/ethnic categories of the first and last authors of papers published in the top five neuroscience journals studied from 1995 to 2019.
-* **b** The percentage of the total author pool that is comprised of authors in the four racial and ethnic categories studied.
+* **b**.
+The percentage of the total author pool that is comprised of authors in the four racial and ethnic categories studied.

-The data is the same for the both plots, just different way of representing it.
-On the left plot we see the actual counts of each author's race by years.
-On the right plot we see the probability distribution of the races.
+The data is the same for both plots, just a different way of representing it.
+On the left plot, we see the actual values of each author's race by year.
+On the right plot, we see the probability distribution of the races.

 ---